 BFA in Communication Design

 The Communication Design Program is one of the largest public programs in the country and considered to be one of the best within the Southwest United States.
-The goal of the program is to create a stimulating learning environment for students where they can pursue their specific interests within four areas of professional study: graphic design, art direction, interactive media, and illustration.
+The goal of the program is to create a stimulating learning environment for students where they can pursue their specific interests within these areas of professional study: graphic design, art direction, and interactive media.

 In addition to the general course work, Communication Design students are encouraged to participate in local, regional, national and international design competitions, serve as an intern to a professional practice, join Communication Design student organizations, and attend visiting professional lectures and exhibitions.